Boris Berezovsky (businessman): The Kremlin Family and Putin's rise to power

 In the spring of 1998, Berezovsky made an unexpected political comeback, starting with his appointment, in April 1998, to the position of executive secretary of the Commonwealth of Independent States.
-He emerged in the centre of a new informal power group – the "Family", a close-knit circle of advisers around Yeltsin, which included Yeltsin's daughter Tatyana and his chief of staff, Yumashev.
+He emerged in the centre of a new informal power group – "The Family", a close-knit circle of the extended family of President Yeltsin himself, his daughters, his sons-in-law, their friends, their advisers and their backers ("a handful of tycoons who became wealthy during Yeltsin's eight-year reign"), which included Yeltsin's daughter Tatyana Dyachenko and his chief of staff, Valentin Yumashev.
 It was rumoured that no important government appointment could happen without the Family's support.
-By 1999, the Family also included two of Berezovsky's associates, his former AVVA partner Alexander Voloshin, who replaced Yumashev as Yeltsin's chief of staff, and Roman Abramovich.
+By 1999, "The Family" also included two of Berezovsky's associates, his former AVVA partner Aleksandr Voloshin, who replaced Yumashev as Yeltsin's chief of staff, and Roman Abramovich.

 The principal concern of the Family was finding an "electable" successor to Yeltsin to counter the presidential aspirations of the then–prime minister, Yevgeny Primakov, who was leaning to more statist positions.
 Political battles between the Family and Primakov's camp dominated the two last years of Yeltsin's presidency.

 In November 1998, in a televised press conference, five officers of the FSB, led by Lieutenant Colonel Alexander Litvinenko, revealed an alleged plot by their superiors to assassinate Berezovsky.

 In April 1999, Russia's Prosecutor General, Yury Skuratov, opened an investigation into embezzlement at Aeroflot and issued an arrest warrant for Berezovsky, who called the investigation politically motivated and orchestrated by Primakov.
 Nikolai Glushkov, Aeroflot's former General Director, later revealed that conflict with Primakov arose from the irritation that Berezovsky's management team caused in the Russian Foreign Intelligence Service, which Primakov headed before becoming prime minister, over firing of thousands of spies, who used Aeroflot as a front organization in Soviet times.
 The arrest warrant was dropped a week later, after Berezovsky submitted to questioning by the prosecutors.
 No charges were brought.
 Yeltsin sacked Primakov's government shortly thereafter and replaced him with Sergey Stepashin as new prime-minister.

-Vyacheslav Aminov (Вячеслав Аминов) supported Berezovsky and headed Berezovsky's security service.
+Vyacheslav Markovich Aminov (Вячеслав Маркович Аминов) supported Berezovsky and headed Berezovsky's security service.